sg893052/sonic-buildimage/system/dynamic-port-breakout-HLD.md

 High Level Requirements:

 - SONiC to support port breakout dynamically.
 User should be able to change port breakout mode at run time without affecting the traffic on other ports.
-The remaining ports of the switch should not be touched, traffic should not be interrupted on those ports.
+The traffic on the remaining ports of the switch should not be disrupted.

 - Configuration dependencies and respective resources of the ports that are subject to DPB should be removed automatically.
 User should be able to query configuration dependencies on these ports.